p-bishop/testepaswmm/README.md

 - External rainfall time series must be used; the adapter does not support models that have the hyedrographs stored within the model input file itself.

-- The name of the external rainfall time series must be: &quot;rain.dat&quot;
+- The name of the external rainfall time series must be: ```r
 - In EPA SWMM, rainfall time series are associated with rain gauge elements.
 These are defined in the &quot;Raingage&quot; section in the EPA SWMM model input file.
 Modification of the &quot;Raingage&quot; section is not currently supported by the model adapter.
 - In the current FEWS setup, a rainfall time series is exported for each major subcatchment.
 For example, for the Don River, there are 11 (DON_1, DON_2, ..., DON_11).
 - The rain gauges in the EPA SWMM model input file should be named after the major subcatchment that they represent, e.g. DON_11.